 The above image shows a product description page of the Amazon website.
 It guides the customer on how to maintain the makeup brushes and in addition, an exclusive booklet is also provided with the product for detailed information on usage.

-To increase eCommerce traffic, user guides must be marketed via emails and social media and when a customer hesitates to buy the product.
+To increase online store traffic, user guides must be marketed via emails and social media and when a customer hesitates to buy the product.

 Let’s take the same example of buying a makeup kit.
 Rather than buying a product online and experimenting with it, most people depend on influencers for a product review.
 Video content is booming and with video, Youtube comes to the mind.